open-feature/php-sdk/CONTRIBUTING.md

 ### System Requirements

-PHP 8+ is required.
+PHP 8.1+ is required.

 ### Compilation target(s)

-We target compatibility with PHP versions 8.0, 8.1, and 8.2.
+We target compatibility with supported versions of PHP.
+Currently, this includes PHP versions 8.1, 8.2, and 8.3.

 ### Installation and Dependencies